digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

 is encrypted and ``mydomain`` cannot read it.

-We can run such a step with sub-transaction privacy by accepting the offer, which will lead to the transfer of the Bank Iou, without the Bank actually learning about the Paint agreement:
+We can run such a step with sub-transaction privacy by accepting the offer, which will lead to the transfer of the Bank IOU, without the Bank learning about the Paint agreement:

 .. snippet:: getting_started
     .. success(output=0):: import com.digitalasset.canton.protocol.LfContractId
     .. success(output=6):: val acceptOffer = ledger_api_utils.exercise("AcceptByOwner", Map("iouId" -> LfContractId.assertFromString(aliceIou.event.contractId)),paintOffer.event)
     .. success(output=6):: participant1.ledger_api.commands.submit_flat(Seq(alice), Seq(acceptOffer))

-Note that the conversion to ``LfContractId`` was required to pass in the Iou contract id as the correct type.
+Note that the conversion to ``LfContractId`` was required to pass in the IOU contract ID as the correct type.

 Your Development Choices
 ------------------------